 - Strong need for control

-When to Get Treatment for Anorexia Symptoms
+When to Get Treatment

 A professional treatment program for anorexia can help you to have a more positive relationship with food and a healthier self-image.
 With a specialized treatment program, you can receive medical treatment, mental health support, nutrition education, and behavioral therapies.